-Over an 18-month period, we help build the capacity of three to five emerging, innovative organizations at the early stages of development dedicated to sparking change for a more fair and just Brooklyn, especially those working to address racial justice.
+Over an 18-month period, we help build the capacity of three to six emerging, innovative organizations at the early stages of development dedicated to sparking change for a more fair and just Brooklyn, especially those working to address racial justice.

 The Incubator Project will support nonprofits, community groups, and community leaders working in one or more of the following areas of focus: